mimbres/neural-audio-fp/README.md

   | ~~TPU v3-8~~                                  |~~5120~~                   |

   - The larger the BSZ, the higher the performance.
-  - For BSZ < 240, Adam optimizer is recommended.
   - To allow the use of a larger BSZ than actual GPU memory, one trick is to remove `allow_gpu_memory_growth()` from the [run.py](run.py).